vijay-Ganjikunta/-Food-Delivery-Data-Analysis-and-Visualization-/README.md

    - **Rating Count by City:** Showcased ratings from different regions.
    - **Users by Age:** Visualized the users in terms of their age.

----

-## **Key Insights:**
+** Key Insights:**

-_  The city of Tirupati leads in sales, boasting a remarkable $43 million.
+- The city of Tirupati leads in sales, boasting a remarkable $43 million.
-_  Sales in 2019 peaked at $336 million, however, in 2020, they saw a decline to $142 million, marking a significant decrease of over 50%.
+- Sales in 2019 peaked at $336 million, however, in 2020, they saw a decline to $142 million, marking a significant decrease of over 50%.
-_  Our user base predominantly falls within the age bracket of 22-25.
+- Our user base predominantly falls within the age bracket of 22-25.
-_  Despite losing 33,000 customers, we've managed to gain 12,000 new ones.
+- Despite losing 33,000 customers, we've managed to gain 12,000 new ones.
-_  Bikaner holds the highest number of active users, totaling 1,700.
+- Bikaner holds the highest number of active users, totaling 1,700.
-_  Veg and Non-Veg categories dominate sales, contributing significantly to the total revenue.

 ---